 SURGE is committed to spreading knowledge and educating students about China U.S. relations not only through the China U.S. Symposium but through a number of different events.
-Below is a list of our past events ranging from guest lectures to trivia nights.
+Below is a list of our past guest lectures and discussions.

-Dialogue with professor & students from Peking University: China-Russia Relationship 2/27/2015
+Dialogue with scholars from Peking University: China-Russia Relationship 2/27/2015

 In cooperation with EPIIC, SURGE conducted a dialogue with Professor Guihai Guan, Associate Dean, School of International Studies, Peking University about China-Russia relations and how these relations also impact the U.S. In addition to Professor Guihai Guans discussion, two graduate students from Peking University presented their recent research also related to China-Russia relations.

 Rise of China – by Professor Michael Beckley 10/28/2014